Liahna Bertels remained in the water for approximately 10 minutes.

 Liahna Bertels was allegedly thrown into a lake by a customer.
 (WAFB9)

-Liahna Bertels worked the late-night shift at Fish and on the Lake of the Ozarks, in Camdenton, on 28 June when seven individuals arrived for food and drinks.
+Liahna Bertels worked the late-night shift at Fish and Company on the Lake of the Ozarks, in Camdenton, on 28 June when seven individuals arrived for food and drinks.

-WAFB stated that tensions escalated after Bertels declined to serve alcohol to a without ID.
+WAFB stated that tensions escalated after Bertels declined to serve alcohol to a woman without ID.
 Despite the group proceeding to order their food, they experienced a longer than usual wait.

 The server clarified that due to the high volume of orders in the kitchen, the group became agitated and expressed a desire to leave.